hyperledger-labs/learning-tokens/README.md

 | 3.3.
 Skill-based Education |
 | -------------------------- |

-Each of these contexts empowers learners of all ages with abilities, skills, attitudes, and values to develop their unique human qualities and set them for a lifetime of learning.
+Each of these contexts empowers learners of all ages with abilities, skills, attitudes, and values to develop their unique human qualities and set them for a lifetime of learning<sup>5</sup>.

 At a moment when labor shortages and the inability to attract talent prevent the transformation of industry, skills become a much-needed currency of knowledge, and a skill-first initiative has the potential to transform human lives and labor markets.

-We need a taxonomy of skills or common foundation to define and understand these abilities, attitudes, and values required across diverse learning opportunities .
+We need a taxonomy of skills or common foundation to define and understand these abilities, attitudes, and values required across diverse learning opportunities<sup>6</sup> <sup>7</sup>.

 <p align="center">
 <img src="https://imgur.com/fkqUEtR.jpg"/>